revoconner/Facial-Recognition-Photo-Organiser/README.md

 ## License and Usage

 This app is provided free of cost, and no usage restriction for personal, non-commercial use only.
 You may not use this app on computers used for commercial purposes, even if the app itself is being used for personal use.

-We do not collect any of your data, this app does not send any data online and works completely offline.
-If you see any network activity on this app, report a bug immediately with the details.

 The app uses facial recognition technology.
 You are responsible for complying with applicable privacy laws and obtaining consent from individuals whose images are processed.